- Esther Sungeun Yoo, Director

 John Robert Egan is an experienced Immigration Lawyer and served as Chairperson of the American Immigration Lawyers Association, Hawai’i Chapter in 2008-2009.
 In the early 1990’s he worked as a Field Officer for the United Nations Refugee Agency, UNHCR, serving in posts in Mozambique and Malawi.
 This experience, working to ameliorate the impacts of large-scale forced migration, provided a strong motivation to learn the international laws and protocols related to cross-border population movements.

-Stephanie Haro-Sevilla is a rising 3L at the William S. Richardson school of law and a former DACA recipient.
+Stephanie Haro-Sevilla is a 2023 graduate of the William S. Richardson school of law and a former DACA recipient.
 Stephanie’s experience as an immigrant has guided her into immigration and human rights law.
 This past year Stephanie worked with Professor Eric K. Yamamoto as his scholar advocate and research assistant, as well as his TA for Civil Procedure.
+Stephanie will begin her clerkship with the Honorable Rowena Somerville in the fall of 2023.
+In addition to continuing her service as a community member of the RILC Advisory Committee, Stephanie will serve as the inaugural Chair of the newly formed RILC Alumni Committee, consisting of former WSRSL students and RILC post-doctoral law fellows.

 Maile M. Hirota